PaulioRandall/scarlet-go/docs/FUTURE.md

   - `list := @list.New(value...)` Creates a new ordered list
   - `@list.Set(list, index, value)` Set the value of a list slot
   - `v := @list.Get(list, index)` Get the list value at the specified index
+  - `@list.Prepend(list, value...)` Pushes values onto the front of a list
+  - `@list.Append(list, value...)` Pushes values onto the end of a list

 ## [v0.5.0+] Potential Features

 - Manual/documentation
+- Native lists and maps

 ```
+# Write to standard output, a space is placed between each printed item
+<< "abc", "efg"

+# Write to standard output, a newline is placed after each printed item
+<<< "abc", "efg"

 # Get the program arguments
 x := @Args()